simonlav24/wormsGame/README.md

 - PARACHUTE - glide down safely. wind sensitive.
 - PLANT SEED\ VENUS FLY TRAP - chargeable, throws seed that grows on impact. press tab to activate VENUS FLY TRAP mode. vicious plant that will devour everything.
-- SENTRY GUN - place a sentry gun. fires at nearby worms at the end of the turn.
+- SENTRY GUN - place a sentry gun. fires at nearby worms at the end of the turn. obtainable by weapon crate.

  > Aerial
 - AIRSTRIKE - clickable, missile strike, wind sensitive.